 2. UK Funerals during the Coronavirus pandemic

-For more information about arranging funerals during the current situation, please contact your local funeral director.
+For more specific information about arranging a funeral, please contact your local funeral director.

 If you are worried about paying for a loved one’s funeral, please visit the Down to Earth website for help and advice.